What is Freight Forwarding?

 What Does a Freight Forwarder Do?

-They will help connect you with other services you may need.
-One of the perks of using a freight forwarding service is having established connections with other carriers, such as air shipping, ocean shipping and ground transport services.
+They will help connect you with other international moving services you may need.
+One of the perks of using a freight forwarding service is having established connections with other carriers, such as air shipping, ocean shipping, and ground transport services.
 Whatever services you require for your move, freight forwarders can help you find what you need.

 What are Types of Freight Forwarding?

-• Inter-modal Freight: Standardized containers moved between different modes of transport.
+- Intermodal Freight: In this method, standardized containers are moved between different modes of transport

-• Project Cargo Forwarding: Handling complex and oversized shipments.
+- Project Cargo Forwarding: This method involves handling complex and oversized shipments.
+Handling complex and oversized shipments

 How to Find a Freight Forwarder?